wptrainingteam/how-to-install-wordpress-on-a-server/slides/docs/printing.md

 You can export your presentation to PDF by sending it to print in list mode in Chrome and Opera desktop browsers.

 1. Press `Cmd P` or `Ctrl P`
-2. Select PDF in targets list
+2. Select PDF in the targets list
 3. Save resulted file

 ![Printing dialog](images/ribbon-printing.png)